Cashew Chicken Curry

 • 8 ounces frozen peas

 Melt the butter in a Dutch oven on medium high.
 Add the onion, garlic and ginger and cook until soft.
-Stir in the next 5 ingredients (curry through salt).
+Stir in the spices and cook briefly.
 Add the meat in batches, cooking each one through.
-Add the tomato, carrots, mushroom and cilantro.
-Bring to a boil.
-Cover, reduce heat to medium and cook for 45 minutes, stirring occasionally.
-(Stop here if you’re cooking ahead.)
-Stir in remaining ingredients and heat through but do not boil, about 5 minutes.
-Serve over basmati rice.
+Add the tomatoes, carrots, mushrooms and cilantro and bring to a boil.

 Wintry Comfort Food